5. Controllers

 git checkout chapter_5_add_a_controller

-From this point on, we're now making code changes just to the feature branch.
+From this point on we're only making changes to the feature branch.

 You can type: git branch at any time to check what branch you're on, but there are other ways to get this info.